rjbatista/tm1638-library/README.txt

 A library for interacting an arduino with a TM1638/TM1640.

-This is version roughly updated to work with ESP32 as an faster than regularr arduino CPU unit.
+This is version roughly updated to work with ESP32 as an faster than regular arduino CPU unit.

 Includes:
 - Support for the TM1638 and TM1640;